 Check resources for template compliance

-Cloud Manager can monitor the parameter values used when a resource was created with a template using the "drift" feature.
+BlueXP can monitor the parameter values used when a resource was created with a template using the "drift" feature.
 Drift identifies resources that have been changed and that are no longer compliant with the template settings.

 At this time, drift identifies the changed parameters in a resource — you must manually make adjustments to the resource to bring it back into compliance with the template.
 In the future we’ll be able to send you notifications when a resource is out of compliance, or even reverse a user’s change so that all resources created from a template are brought back into compliance automatically.

 How does drift work